Italy at the 1992 Summer Olympics: Baseball

-Italy was not very successful at the premier of Olympic baseball.
+Italy was not very successful at the premiere of Olympic baseball.
 The Italians lost six of their seven preliminary round games, beating only the host nation Spain.
 Their 1-6 record tied with that of Spain for seventh and eighth places, the Italians received the advantage in the tie-breaker because of the head-to-head result, barely avoiding last place.